ImadeBouziane/PLT/README.md

 This project came with a CMake which generate the headers from dia2code.

-Code coverage is ensure with BOOST.
+Code coverage is ensured with BOOST.

 A Github action is setup to validate builds.